Dispelling the Myth of Being Self-Taught

 Polish-born Metal Mike Chlasciak has recorded or performed with heavy metal greats Rob Halford, Sebastian Bach, Bruce Dickinson and Axl Rose.
 Mike is the long-time guitarist for Judas Priest frontman Rob Halford's solo endeavor, Halford.
 Mike's new album, The Metalworker, is available at metalmike.net.
 For more info, check out his official website and visit him on Twitter.

-Readers can check out Metal Mike's online guitar lessons, camps, workshops and more at MetalHeroesAcademy.com.
+Check out Metal Mike's guitar lessons, camps, workshops and more at MetalHeroesAcademy.com.